 These gentle and graceful birds have captured the hearts of many backyard birdwatchers, including myself.

-Join me as we uncover a few of the more interesting mourning dove facts that will leave you amazed and appreciating these remarkable creatures even more.
+Join me as we uncover 17 of the more interesting mourning dove facts that will leave you appreciating these remarkable birds even more.

 One of the most distinctive features of mourning doves is their soft, mournful cooing sound.